Are you climbing mountains, floating in the river, or existing in the cosmos?

 This is an attempt to share the foundational metaphors I’ve been building around these discussions.

 I enjoy playing with metaphors and analogies, especially as they relate to philosophy.
 I’ve been using mountains and rivers a lot in this context.
-They are both very easy to associate with a “purpose journey” I’m currently navigating.
-I recorded a recent podcast around this with my good friend, Mike Wagner.
+I recorded a podcast around this with my good friend, Mike Wagner.

 To reiterate the metaphors here we have mountains, rivers and the cosmos.
 Let’s explore them!

 A symbol of achievement.
 Something we intend to complete or accomplish.

 - We climb mountains in effort to summit (reach the top or end), which gives us a sense of accomplishment.

 - There is usually a defined start and finish to this experience – we start and then stop at specific points.

 - Climbing is normally associated with a specific goal we intend to realize.

 We have all climbed a mountain at some point, and many of us are still climbing to this day.
 These are experiences where we aimed to achieve something specific.

 - Getting a first job, car or home.